bobbyiliev/materialize-dbt-action/README.md

 ### `dbt_command`

 **Required** The dbt command to run.
-Default `"dbt --version --profiles-dir /"`.
+Default `"dbt --version"`.
 You can change this to run any dbt command.

 ## Overriding the default `profiles.yml`